Using data plans outside Canada

 Go to mobile-friendly websites

-An increasing number of websites now have specific sites where the pages are specially optimized for mobile phone, so they use fewer megabytes.
-Most mobile websites have an address that is very similar to their desktop site.
-Try replacing the “www” with “m” or “mobile” or replace the “.co.ca” or “.com” with “.mobi.”
+Some websites are available in versions that are optimized for mobile devices, so they use fewer megabytes.
+In some cases, the mobile websites have an address that is very similar to their desktop site.
+Try replacing the “www” with “m” or “mobile” or replacing the “.co”, “.ca” or “.com” with “.mobi.”

 Set up a MiFi

-If your phone can't be unlocked and you are travelling with your family or a group of people you can create your own personal secure Wi-Fi hotspot with a MiFi device, a wireless modem that emits a Wi-Fi signal that will allow you to run up to five Wi-Fi-enabled devices from that point.
+If you’re travelling with your family or a group, you can create your own personal secure Wi-Fi hotspot with a MiFi device—a wireless modem that can service up to 5 Wi-Fi-enabled devices.

 Related links